Hello All RSC Members

 Check back here often for breaking news about the club.

-The club is currently open with restrictions in place to enforce physical distancing, and hand sanitizer is provided.
+As of April 1st, the club is open without restrictions and but hand sanitizer is provided.
 Please use the facilities thoughtfully.

 Here is a link to the CCFR website where you can stay abreast of developments...

 And here you can see how the NFA is making out with their court challenge...

 Bill C-21 Highlights From Canadian Shooting Sports Association

 Before we look at what’s in Bill C-21, it’s important to take note of what’s not contained in this draft legislation.

 Both the Prime Minister and the Minister of Public Safety said this legislation was required in order to implement their much-talked-about Firearm Confiscation Compensation program.

 Not one line of Bill C-21 deals with funding for a compensation package for firearm owners who agree to surrender their legally-acquired firearms to the government.